ll1337/OmaBudjetti/README.md

 If someone completes this project one day, a mention of us in an info section would be really cool! :)

 ## Project customer
-Pirkanmaan oikeusaputoimisto, talous- ja velkaneuvonta
-Länsi- ja Sisä-Suomen oikeusapu ja edunvalvontapiiri

-Pirkanmaa Legal Aid Office, financial and debt counselling
-Legal Aid and Public Guardianship District of Western and Inland Finland
+Projektin alkuperäinen tilaaja: Pirkanmaan Oikeusaputoimisto

-Saana Virtanen
+Saana Virtanen (saana.virtanen@live.fi)
-Talous- ja velkaneuvoja
-Tel.
-029 5660 758
-saana.virtanen@oikeus.fi

-Maija Nykänen
+Maija Nykänen (mhny11@outlook.com)
-Talous- ja velkaneuvoja
-Tel.
-029 5660 754
-maija.nykanen@oikeus.fi